-Heavy rain is forecast for many parts of the country over the next few days which could lead to flash flooding in some regions.
+Heavy rain is headed to the Southeast which could bring flash flooding to communities from Florida to Virginia.
 The American Red Cross has steps people can take to remain safe.

 Know the difference.
 A flood/flash flood watch means a flood/flash flood is possible in your area.
 A flood/flash flood warning means flooding/flash flooding is already occurring or will occur soon in your area.
 Move immediately to higher ground or stay on high ground.
 Follow any evacuation orders.